 After the meeting, Miller explained that visiting constituents is a priority.

 "I have to come out here and answer people's questions and hear their concerns," he said.
 "It keeps me grounded.
 I take those concerns to Washington.
 We keep trying to take the best options we have.
-We're
+We're walking a tight rope.

 Miller said he shares his constituents concerns.